Gamification in the workplace and its importance

-For implementing such a program you can set step targets for your employees that they need to achieve in a day.
-Or you can add some health challenges that one needs to achieve within a given time frame.
-Coupling these activities with lucrative incentives that get allocated instantly upon the completion of tasks is one of the best ways to go here.
+For implementing such a program, you can set step targets for your employees that they need to achieve in a day.
+Or you can add some health challenges that one needs to complete within a given time frame.
+Coupling these activities with lucrative incentives that get allocated instantly upon completing tasks is one of the best ways to go here.

 Gamification in Performance Management

-If you want your employees to deliver you the best results in the minimal amount of time then adopting gamification in the workplace is an effective way to do so.
+Suppose you want your employees to deliver you the best results in a minimal amount of time.
+In that case, adopting gamification in the workplace is an effective way to do so.

 The only way to get the best out of your employees is to motivate and engage them at their work.